One of Louisiana’s hidden treasures can be found on the Northshore, just across Lake Pontchartrain from New Orleans.

 Tammany Trace Trail

 Although driving is a great way to explore the parish, an even better way is along the Tammany Trace, a former railroad track converted to a 50-kilometer trail connecting five of the Tammany Parish’s communities from Slidell to Covington.
-You can jog, bike or rollerblade the trail.
-Either way, you’ll get a true sense of the area while enjoying fresh air and beautiful scenery.
+You can jog, bike or rollerblade the trail and enjoy surrounding destinations like Fontainebleau State Park.
+You’ll get a true sense of the area while enjoying fresh air and beautiful scenery.

 Learn everything you wanted to know about alligators and much more on an eco-tour with Cajun Encounters, one of the tour providers covering Honey Island Swamp in Slidell.
 During a three-hour boat ride through the untouched wetlands, the skilled tour team points out elusive wildlife, including alligators, and relays astonishing facts on the flora and fauna of the swamp.